Subspecies (film series): Other media

 In 1991, Full Moon teamed with Eternity Comics to produce comic books series for a handful of Full Moon's titles.
 Among these comics was a Subspecies series that served as a prequel to the first film.
 The title ran as a four-issue mini-series.
+Another comic series was published in 2018 by Action Lab Comics, lasting three isues.
 In 2021, the character Radu became a playable character in the multiplayer horror game "Horror Legends".